jannekeskitalo/player-session-service/README.md

   AND COMPACTION = {'class': 'TimeWindowCompactionStrategy',
                        'compaction_window_unit': 'HOURS',
                        'compaction_window_size': 1};

+// Last started sessions by country as MV
+CREATE MATERIALIZED VIEW complete_session_by_player as SELECT
+    country
+  , start_hour
+  , start_ts
+  , player_id
+  , session_id
+  FROM session_info
+  WHERE country is not null and start_hour is not null and start_ts is not null and session_id is not null PRIMARY KEY ((country, start_hour), start_ts)
+  WITH CLUSTERING ORDER BY (start_ts DESC);

 // Last complete sessions by player
 CREATE MATERIALIZED VIEW complete_session_by_player as